Back to Blog

 We present the top 15 countries with the highest number of unbanked citizens.

-One of the solutions that allows financing these population segments is using alternative data in credit scoring.
+One of the solutions that allows serving these population segments is using alternative data for credit scoring.
+It helps reach people with no traditional credit history.

 Solutions like RiskSeal can assist in penetrating emerging markets and expanding the customer base.